78 Best Restaurants in Bangkok, Thailand

 $ | Bang Rak

 This little place with bare walls and a tile floor is beloved by locals for its juicy pet (roast duck) and moo daeng (red pork).
-Getting here early is a good idea—by 6 pm there's often little duck left—and allow yourself time to find the entrance, which is easy to miss on the busy Charoen Krung road.
+Getting here early is a good idea—by 6 pm there's often little duck left—and allow yourself time to find the entrance, which is easy to miss on busy Charoen Krung Road.

-Saffron
+Saffron Thai Cuisine

 The menu at Saffron mixes creative modern Thai with classic dishes, and the food is just as exciting as the stunning views from the 52nd floor of the Banyan Tree Bangkok.
 Even if you don't come for dinner, stop by the adjoining bar on the balcony for a cocktail or some street food–inspired snacks—the comfy seating, cool breeze, and vistas are superb.

-21/100 S. Sathorn Rd., Bangkok, Bangkok, 10120, Thailand
+21/100 S. Sathorn Rd., Bangkok, 10120, Thailand

 Known For

-• traditional Thai favorites like banana blossom salad
+• Traditional Thai favorites like banana blossom salad

-• rare ingredients like Tasmanian salmon in the signature yum pla salad
+• Rare ingredients like Tasmanian salmon in the signature yum pla salad

-Restaurants Details
+Restaurant Details

 Sala Rim Naam